Mechanism of autism: Inflammation

-There is evidence that gut–brain axis abnormalities may be involved.
-A 2015 review proposed that immune, gastrointestinal inflammation, malfunction of the autonomic nervous system, gut flora alterations, and food metabolites may cause brain neuroinflammation and dysfunction.
-A 2016 review concludes that enteric nervous system abnormalities might play a role in neurological disorders such as autism.
-Neural connections and the immune system are a pathway that may allow diseases originated in the intestine spread to the brain.
+Some evidence suggests that gut–brain axis abnormalities may be involved by means of impaired serotonin signaling and inflammation.
+A 2015 review proposed that immune dysregulation, gastrointestinal inflammation, autonomic nervous system malfunction, gut microbiota alterations, and food metabolites may cause brain neuroinflammation and dysfunction.
+A 2016 review concluded that enteric nervous system abnormalities might play a role in neurological disorders such as autism.